wp-plugins/nextgen-facebook/readme.txt

 = Version 6.10 =

+* *Free* version: *12285 lines in 42 files, with 51 classes and 412 functions*
+* Pro version: *13916 lines in 53 files, with 64 classes and 460 functions*

 ***Free* and Pro version changes:**

 * Moved the Contact Methods metabox to the Advanced settings page and added a description for its intended use.